emacsmirror/bufferfile/README.md

 ### What is the difference between bufferfile and the built-in C-x C-j R and C-x C-j D?

 The `C-x C-j R` and `C-x C-j D` key bindings do not support renaming associated buffers, including indirect buffers (clones).

-This limitation was one of the motivations for developing the `bufferfile` package, which extends support for renaming and deleting buffers, including indirect buffers.
+This limitation of the built-in functions was one of the motivations for developing the *bufferfile* package, which extends support for renaming and deleting buffers, including indirect buffers.

 ## Author and License